MubeenaHussain/MubeenaHussain/README.md

 # About Me

 Hello!
-I'm [MubeenaHussain], a passionate data enthusiast with a keen interest in exploring and analyzing complex datasets.
+I'm MubeenaHussain, a passionate data enthusiast with a keen interest in exploring and analyzing complex datasets.
 I'm dedicated to leveraging the power of data to uncover insights, tell compelling stories, and make informed decisions.

 ## Background

-- 🎓 Bachelor's Degree in [Statistics]
+- 🎓 Bachelor's Degree in Statistics
 - 📊 Data Analysis Enthusiast
 - 🌌 Astro Analysis Enthusiast